354 Pinner Road,

 1 person favorited this theater

 Located on the northwest side of Pinner Road at the corner of Imperial Drive/Station Road, close to North Harrow Underground(tube) Station.
-The Embassy Cinema was opened in October 1928, and was built for the Pinner Cinema Co.
+The Embassy Cinema was opened on 14th October 1928 by actress Betty Balfour, with John Breedon in “Movietone Follies of 1929” on the screen.
+It was built for the Pinner Cinema Co.
 Ltd. The architectural firm of Emden & Egan designed the cinema, with their supervising architect T.C.
 Overstone being in charge.
-The cinema had a cafe attached, for the convenience of its patrons.
+The cinema had a cafe attached, for the convenience of its patrons and a car park for 200 cars.

 It was taken over by Associated British Cinemas(ABC) in May 1936, and by 1939 had become the ABC’s second-run cinema in the Harrow area (their Dominion Cinema in the centre of Harrow being first-run).